 - skin redness

 If you’re pregnant, you might find yourself scratching your growing belly.
-This itchiness can result from changes in your hormone levels and the stretching skin on your belly.
+This itchiness can result from:

 - dark urine

 - yellowing of your skin and the whites of your eyes, known as jaundice